andrasbarany/cascadilla-xelatex-biblatex/README.md

 However, there is no guarantee that a paper typeset using this class will be accepted.
 You can contact me if you run into any trouble.

+## Recent fixes

+- I made sorting more reliable.
+The bibliography should now be sorted alphabetically.

 ## Package options

 ### Paper size